IBM-Bluemix-Docs/mass-data-migration/unlock-storage-pool.md

 # Unlocking the storage pool
 {: #unlock-storage-pool}

-{{site.data.keyword.mdms_full}} devices arrive with a locked storage pool.
+You can import data into the {{site.data.keyword.mdms_full}} device by first unlocking and activating the storage pool that is provisioned for the device.
 {: shortdesc}

-Before you begin to the data ingestion process, you need to unlock and activate the storage pool for the device.

 ## Retrieving your storage pool passphrase
 {: #retrieve-storage-pool-passcode}